 Every once in a while, depending on your SketchUp and LayOut preferences or perhaps the capabilities of your computer, SketchUp model entities don’t display well or at all in the LayOut document area.
 In this article, you find details and solutions to the most common SketchUp model entity display issues.

 Although LayOut enables you to edit view and style settings without switching back to SketchUp, LayOut doesn’t enable you to edit the actual model.
 For that, you must open the model file in SketchUp.
 When you need to edit the geometry or other SketchUp-only features, LayOut does make it easy to open a model in SketchUp and keep the updated SketchUp file synched with your LayOut document.
 Here’s a quick look at the ways LayOut helps you manage changes and updates to SketchUp models:

 Tip: Inserted SketchUp files can now contain Dashed Lines, to learn more about managing those new line types with inserted files, see Working with SketchUp Dashes in Imported Models Want to make your LayOut document a little more well-rounded?
 Perhaps a circle or ellipse can help.

-When you first open LayOut, by default, you see two dialog boxes: Tip of the Day and Getting Started. >When you first open LayOut, by default you see the Getting Started dialog box.
+When you first open LayOut, by default you see the Welcome dialog box.